syncfusion-content/javascript-docs/js/api/ejRibbon.md

-It is used to specify the custom tooltip for gallery content.Please refer ejRibbon#tabs->groups->content->groups->customToolTip for its inner properties.
+Specifies the custom tooltip for gallery content.
+Refer to ejRibbon#tabs->groups->content->groups->customToolTip for its inner properties.